mongodb/mongodbatlas-cloudformation-resources/quickstart-mongodbatlas/beta-launch.md

 ![atlas-cfn](https://gist.githubusercontent.com/jasonmimick/68f402c378ed364ea1684fda1a7ef5d2/raw/3094b7a2f77d4a8d3e0a8acf4a876844acb39685/atlas-cfn.png "atlas-cfn") MongoDB Atlas Cloud Formation Custom Resources
 =====

-# (Pre)-Beta Launch "README"

 This note is intended for early adopters and testers interested in trying out the brand new MongoDB Atlas custom resources for Amazon AWS Cloud Formation.
-Note: this software and the Cloud Formation custom resource SDK from AWS are both still pre-GA products.
+Note: this software and the Cloud Formation custom resource SDK from AWS are both still Beta products.

-## Getting Started
+# Getting Started

 1. Clone our CFN resources from the source repository: